tejasipalkar/Visitpedia/README.md

 # Visitpedia
-How to run the project
-The project can be run by opening index.html in the Firefox browser
+To run the project open index.html in Firefox browser.
+It is the start point of our web application